 It is placed on group-17 (VIIB) on the periodic table with the halogen family.
 The chemistry and periodic table position of halogens follow their electronic configuration.
 All the elements have seven electrons in the valence orbitals.

-The name of the chemical element fluorine (chemical symbol F) origin from the mineral fluorspar (CaF2) suggested by French physicist André-Marie Ampère in a letter to Davy (1812).
+The name of the chemical element fluorine origin from the mineral fluorspar (CaF2) suggested by French physicist André-Marie Ampère in a letter to Davy (1812).
 In 1771 the Swedish chemist Carl Wilhelm Scheele discovered corrosive compounds hydrofluoric acid (HF) by heating fluorspar with concentrated sulfuric acid in a glass retort but it could not be used for isolation of fluorine due to several difficulties.

-For more than 150 years, all the chemical preparation methods had failed to produce fluorine, success of discovery has come in 1986 by American chemist Karl O. Christe through the reaction of K2MnF6 and antimony pentafluoride (SbF5).
+For more than 150 years, all the chemical preparation methods had failed to produce F2, success of discovery has come in 1986 by American chemist Karl O. Christe through the reaction of K2MnF6 and antimony pentafluoride (SbF5).
 Both the chemical compounds are obtained by using hydrogen fluoride.

 Where is fluorine found?

 The principal fluorine-containing minerals (fluorspar) are found in different parts of the world like India, Illinois, Kentucky, Derbyshire, southern Germany, the south of France, and Russia.
 Greenland is the chief source of mineral-like cryolite (Na3AlF6).
 In India, fluorite occurs in Chhattisgarh (Drug, Raipur, and Jabalpur) in Rajasthan (Jaipur, Ajmer, and Kishangarh).